Dorakhris/Splunk-Log-Analysis/README.md

-# Splunk-Based Threat Analysis of OpenSSH Logs
+# Splunk SOC Simulation: Investigating an OpenSSH Brute-Force Attack

-## Overview
+## Executive Summary

-This project showcases a comprehensive security analysis of OpenSSH server logs using **Splunk Cloud**.
-The objective was to simulate a real-world Security Operations Center (SOC) investigation, moving from initial data ingestion to proactive threat detection, detailed analysis, and the creation of actionable security intelligence.
+This report details a comprehensive security investigation into OpenSSH server logs using Splunk Cloud.
+The analysis successfully identified and dissected a multi-stage attack, providing a clear demonstration of an end-to-end Security Operations Center (SOC) workflow.

-The analysis uncovered a targeted brute-force attack, systematic user enumeration, and identified several high-risk Indicators of Compromise (IOCs).
-The project culminates in the development of real-time monitoring dashboards and automated alerts, demonstrating a full-cycle security monitoring workflow.
+The investigation uncovered a targeted brute-force campaign from a single malicious IP, systematic user enumeration, and a high-priority attempt to compromise the 'root' account.
+In response, I developed a suite of actionable intelligence tools, including a real-time monitoring dashboard and automated alerts, to transition the security posture from reactive to proactive.

-This project highlights my hands-on skills in SIEM implementation, log analysis, threat detection, and security automation`
+**This case study highlights my proficiency in transforming raw log data into a robust and repeatable security monitoring capability.**

+*   **Tools & Technologies:** Splunk Cloud, Splunk Search Processing Language (SPL), Linux (OpenSSH), Role-Based Access Control (RBAC).

+---

-## The Investigation Workflow
+## The Investigation & Analysis Process

+My approach followed a structured, three-phase process common in real-world security operations.

-### 1. Environment Setup & Data Ingestion
+### Phase 1: Environment Setup and Data Ingestion

-- **User Management:** Established a secure multi-user environment by creating role-based accounts (Admin, Power, User) for the SOC team, enforcing a "least privilege" principle.
+Before analysis could begin, a secure and reliable data pipeline was established.

+*   **Secure Environment:** Configured a multi-user Splunk environment with Role-Based Access Control (Admin, Power, User roles) to enforce the principle of least privilege.
-- **Data Onboarding:** Successfully ingested OpenSSH logs into Splunk Cloud.
+*   **Data Onboarding:** Successfully ingested the OpenSSH log dataset into a dedicated Splunk Cloud index.
-- **Verification:** Confirmed successful ingestion and parsing with a baseline SPL query, ensuring all 2,000 events were indexed and ready for analysis.
+*   **Ingestion Verification:** Confirmed that all 2,000 log events were correctly indexed and parsed using a baseline SPL query (`index="openssh"`), ensuring data integrity for the investigation.

-### 2. Threat Hunting & Analysis
+### Phase 2: Threat Hunting and Key Findings

-My analysis focused on identifying patterns of malicious behavior within the log data.
+With the data onboarded, I began the threat hunting process by querying for patterns of malicious activity.

-#### Finding 1: Targeted Brute-Force Attack
+#### Finding 1: Detection of a Sustained Brute-Force Attack

-A high volume of **520 failed login attempts** was detected.
-I used SPL to investigate further:
+A query for failed login attempts immediately revealed a high volume of suspicious activity.

 ```splunk
 source="OpenSSH.csv" index="openssh" "Failed password"